Redwars22/arusian-academy2/docs/alpt-a-grammar.md

 **Tara sa ara-jrai kijr** (The city was destroyed by a tornado/The tornado destroyed the city)

 **Vom sa pei-mei nouweis u sa Las-Vegas paise u sa mrai mregras wei segse** (Five people were killed in Las Vegas last night)

-**I need to practice using foreign vocab in aru more....

 **Luiz-Inácio-Lula-da-Silva sa presedantei sa fna-braselei wei trmr** (Luiz Inácio Lula da Silva is the President of Brazil)